AbonyiXavier/Quidax-BookStore/README.md

 - Open any restful client application initially installed
 - Select the appropriate http method.
 Either GET, POST, PUT, PATCH

+# Assumption

+- All APIs Endpoint have been protected to mirror real life situation
+- No users as a role of admin

+# Improvement

+- Use of Redis to store carts.

 ## Built With

 - NodeJs